 The Friends of Goddington Park are back in action!

 It’s been a while, but we are delighted to report that the Friends Group is up and running again and we are keen to resume our work to protect and preserve this beautiful green space in our midst.
-We’re looking for park users to join our happy band of volunteers too – can you bake a cake, create videos for social media, drop leaflets through doors, sign a petition or wield a paintbrush?
+We’re a constituted voluntary group, and our aim is to preserve, protect and promote the park as a green space for everyone.
+We are looking for park users to join our happy band of volunteers too – can you bake a cake, create videos for social media, drop leaflets through doors, sign a petition or wield a paintbrush?
 Have you got ideas for events?
 If any of this applies to you, please join us!

 Our beautiful Goddington Park was very good to us during the pandemic, giving us space to walk beneath the trees, breathe fresh air and listen to the birdsong.
 I’m sure that was a lifesaver for many of us.
 As we leave the pandemic behind us (hopefully) we hope you will help us preserve, protect and improve the park for the future.
 We can’t wait to get started!